Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The 25, unsurprisingly, has a long history.
 The traditional route was from Victoria via New Bond Street to Oxford Circus, then the present route via Bank, Aldgate, Stratford to Ilford, then variously on to Seven Kings (25), Barkingside (25A) or Becontree Heath (25B).
 There was also the 25C, which diverted at Manor Park to East Ham, while the 25B was extended beyond Victoria Station to Ebury Bridge.
 Each route ran every 6 minutes on Mondays to Fridays, providing an incredible 40 buses per hour on the common sections; something like 150 buses must have been allocated, and the routes were operated from garages in Seven Kings, Forest Gate, Upton Park and (oddly) Hammersmith (Riverside) on the 25.

 Various parts have fallen by the wayside over the years, the 25B variant from Victoria to Becontree Heath eventually becoming the main service and losing its suffix in about 1950.
 By 1982 the route was running in two overlapping sections, Victoria to Ilford and Aldgate to Becontree Heath; in that year the latter section was renumbered 225, albeit running to Limehouse instead of Aldgate.
-Both routes were Routemaster operated, but the 225 was soon converted to one-person operation using Titans — no doubt the original reason for the split.
-The 225 also reverted to Aldgate this time to match loadings.
+Both routes were Routemaster operated, but the 225 was soon converted to one-person operation using Titans – no doubt the original reason for the split.
+The 225 also reverted to Aldgate at this time to match loadings.
 In 1988, the 25 (now Victoria to Ilford) was also converted to one-person operation, and consequently the 225 was renumbered back to 25 to match.
-The combined 25 was operated from Bow garage and needed no less than 60 Leyland Titans!
+The combined 25 was operated from Bow garage and needed no fewer than 60 Leyland Titans!
 The weekend diversion via Tower was also introduced at this time.

 The first real cutbacks to this very long route did not come until 1992, when the Victoria to Oxford Circus section was handed over to route 8.
 The sections were retained however, with Seven Kings garage now operating Becontree Heath to Aldgate and Bow from Ilford to Oxford Circus.
 In March 1993 a local route scheme saw the 25 cut back to Ilford with a straight through service; new route 128, with the 129, covered the section to Becontree Heath.